RJ Interview (RJI)

 Reasoning About Current Issues Test (RCI)

-The Reasoning About Current Issues (RCI) Test
+The Reasoning about Current Issues Test